 I’ve hit walls in other areas of my life in the past where surrendering seemed the only option: troubled relationships, career directions, and when I wanted to move to a new location.
 When we’re stuck in muddy ditches of such conundrums, surrendering is a good beginning.

 But I discovered there’s more to surrender.
-In our relinquished states, wisdom rises with wings from between the sentences of our surrendered, on-hold lives.
+In relinquished states, wisdom has room to spread wings.
 Wisdom whispers unexpected insights, new ideas, and fresh perspectives.
 She is like a wise grandma, an ancient source of comfort, directing us to peaceful solutions and wholesome solutions.

 A magnificent poem in Proverbs 8 tells us that wisdom was the first of God’s work, formed ages ago “at the very beginning, when the earth came to be” — before oceans and springs, before mountains and hills, and fields, clouds and humankind, wisdom stood “filled with delight day after day“.

 Wisdom, Sophia in Greek, is with God from the beginning.
 She precedes all of creation!
 Who else would know best to lift the burden of my creative blocks, but the one with God as creation was formed, when God deemed it ‘all good’, she is the one who knows best the rhymes and reason of creation’s splendor, the secrets of our destiny and God’s unfolding vision for the purpose of our lives.
 How often she’s neglected in the telling of the creation story!

 Wisdom is more precious than rubies, and nothing you desire can compare with her.
 She shines like a diamond in the rough, bringing peace and prosperity, guidance and protection, she’s the one who shouts out in the streets: